Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/applications/user-crypto/miv-rv32-message-authentication/README.md

 ## Target Hardware

-This project is tested on PolarFire-Eval-Kit with CFG4 configuration of the MIV_RV32 base design available at github [Mi-V-Soft-RISC-V](https://mi-v-ecosystem.github.io/redirects/repo-polarfire-evaluation-kit-mi-v-sample-fpga-designs)
+This example can be targeted at the latest Mi-V Soft Processor MIV_RV32.
+Choose the build configurations per the supported ISA extensions that you want to use.

 All the design specific definitions such as peripheral base addresses, system clock frequency etc. are included in fpga_design_config.h.

-The firmware projects needs the HAL and the MIV_RV32 HAL firmware components.

 This example project can be used with another design using a different hardware configurations.
-This can be achieved by overwriting the content of this example project's "fpga_design_config.h" file with the correct data per your Libero design.
+This can be achieved by overwriting the content of this example project's "fpga_design_config.h (hw_config.h)" file with the correct data from your Libero design.

+Please refer to the application note ([AN4591](https://www.microchip.com/en-us/application-notes/an4591)) for the design files in the prerequisites section.
+The application note provides detailed information about the design description, programming the polarfire device and SPI flash, and running user crypto example project.

 ### Booting the System